 Now some pros and cons of regulated sports betting:

 - Safety of identity: This primarily applies to online sportsbooks, where players on legal books will have to complete an exhaustive registration process in order to be approved for real-money wagering.
 While this could initially be perceived as a con, it’s designed to protect patrons from identity theft and other scams.
-In addition, bettors on legal books will have the state’s regulatory committee on their side.
+In addition, bettors using legal books will have the state’s regulatory committee on their side.
 Should they feel slighted by a book, they will have an outlet to voice, and likely resolve, their complaint.

 - Safety of funds: Regulated books have to answer to their respective license-issuing regulatory bodies.
 Consumer protection standards are much higher.
-You may find yourself in a dispute, but by and large you can rest assured that your funds are safe and the sportsbook won’t go belly up or offline at random and leave you empty handed.
+You may find yourself in a dispute, but by and large you can rest assured that your funds are safe and the sportsbook won’t go belly up or offline at random and leave you empty-handed.

 - Ease of deposits and withdrawals: As many users of offshore sportsbooks know, due in large part to the federal law UIGEA, it can be quite difficult (and nerve-wracking) to deposit funds and collect winnings/withdrawals.
-It’s the opposite in regulated markets where you can deposit through ACH, bank transfers, PayPal and possibly even credit cards.
+It’s the opposite in regulated markets where you can deposit through ACH, bank transfers, PayPal, and possibly even credit cards.

 Online sports betting FAQ